How to Grow and Care for Hollyhocks

 Spread the love

 Hollyhocks bring vertical beauty and old-fashioned charm to any garden.
-On our brick homestead, I’ve learned how to grow and care for hollyhocks in a simple, practical way.
-With the right planting, support, and care, these cottage garden favorites thrive year after year.
+On my brick homestead, I’ve learned how to grow and care for hollyhocks in a simple, practical way.
+With the right planting, support, and care, these cottage garden favorites thrive year after year!

 This post may contain affiliate links at no cost to you.
 Read my very boring disclosure for more information.

-In this guide, I’ll share everything I’ve learned about how to grow and care for hollyhocks on a brick homestead—from planting and spacing to staking and maintenance—so you can enjoy these charming, old-fashioned flowers season after season.
+In this guide, I’ll share everything I’ve learned about how to grow and care for hollyhocks on a brick homestead—from planting and spacing to staking and maintenance—so you can enjoy these charming, old-fashioned flowers year after year.

 Hollyhocks vs Marshmallows